behnazbgh/simple-aem-spa/README.md

 The develop branch is the most updated one.

-## Modules

-The main parts of the project are:

-* **core**: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
-* **ui.apps**: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates and runmode specific configs
-* **ui.content**: contains sample content using the components from the ui.apps
-* **ui.tests**: Java bundle containing JUnit tests that are executed server-side.
-This bundle is not to be deployed onto production.
-* **ui.frontend**: an optional dedicated front-end build mechanism.
-Depending on the branch this will be either the **React** or **Angular** source code.

-## How to build

-To build all the modules run in the project root directory the following command with Maven 3:

-    mvn clean install

-If you have a running AEM instance you can build and package the whole project and deploy into AEM with

-    mvn clean install -PautoInstallSinglePackage

-Or to deploy it to a publish instance, run

-    mvn clean install -PautoInstallSinglePackagePublish

-### Building for AEM 6.x.x

-The project has been designed for **AEM as a Cloud Service**.
-The project is also backward compatible with AEM **6.4.8** by adding the `classic` profile when executing a build, i.e:

-    mvn clean install -PautoInstallSinglePackage -Pclassic

 ## How AEM integrated with React

 1- Create a simple component called Author under `/apps/wknd-spa-react/components/author` which contains input field and a checkbox.